codeindulgence/git-lock-branch/README.md

 From your git repo directory, just run:

 ```
-git protect-branch <branchname>
+git lock-branch <branchname>
 ```

-Now when you try to commit to that branch you will see "<branch> is protected"
+Now when you try to commit to that branch you will see "<branch> is locked"

-Run `git protect-branch -h` for more options
+Run `git lock-branch -h` for more options